AnnaZislina/Pixel/README.md

 After authentication user can setup profile image.

 ### Setup profile image

 1. Click on a plus in a circle view and choose the image from your photo library.
 2. To change a profile image click on a circle view and choose another picture.

 ### Searching photos

 1. Click on a "Discovery Photos" button.
 2. In a search panel type a query.
 This will show up photos in a table view.
 3. Click on a photo to see it in a detailed view.

 ### Save a photo on a device

 1. Click on a photo you would like to save.
 2. When a photo opens in a detailed view, click on a "Save" button.

 ### Add a photo to "Favorites"

 1. Click on a photo you would like to add to the "Favorites" album.
 2. Click on a "heart" button.

 ### Delete a photo from "Favorites"
 To delete a photo swipe it left and click red "Delete" button.

-## Clone

-- Clone this repo to your local machine using `https://github.com/AnnaZislina/Pixel`

 #### MIT License